Richardlpz/hello-world/README.md

 # hello-world
 practice
- hello there my name is richard and i like soccer and play chess.
+ hello there my name is alex and i like travis